StijnVerdenius/LTH_paper_summaries/Drawing Early-bird tickets(You et al.).md

 ### Potential research directions (Andrei)
 Use iterative magnitude pruning to attain higher sparsity.
 See if rewinding to a later iteration helps (authors rewind all the way back to 0).
+Are there other ways to facilitate the uncovery of early-bird tickets besides large learning rate?